 If you haven’t read up on fragrances, let us share a little secret with you: they’re in absolutely everything.
 Lotion, deodorant, shampoos, sunscreen, hairspray, and even lipstick utilize fragrances - either from essential oils, synthetic fragrance oils, or a combination of both.

 At first glance, this might not seem like a big deal.
 A pleasant smell enhances the experience of using a product.
 So what’s the problem?

 As many consumers have come to realize, just because a fragrance smells good, it doesn’t mean it’s safe.
-That’s why there’s a huge consumer movement for natural fragrances.
+That’s why there’s a huge consumer movement in the personal care and fragrance industry to push for natural fragrances.
 But is all the hubbub over natural vs synthetic fragrance really necessary?
-As we’ll see shortly, natural fragrances have many advantages.
+As we’ll see shortly, natural fragrances produced from raw materials have many advantages.

 Synthetic fragrances are usually derived from petrochemicals, which are known to be endocrine disruptors and can interfere with our natural hormone production.
 While some of them might be more stable than their natural counterparts, they still break down quickly when exposed to air.
 Fixatives like parabens, phthalates, and even formaldehyde are used to slow down the evaporation rate of the aromatic compounds and help the scent last longer.
 These compounds are also used to prevent bacteria and fungus from growing in cosmetics.